 Start your visit with the museum’s core exhibit, "Behind the Screen," which explores the many technical issues behind moving images, from explanations of how the eye is tricked into seeing movement in rapidly repeating images, to the intricacies of sound and film editing.
 You’ll have a chance to dub your own voice into such classics as My Fair Lady, create original computer animation, transmute the musical score of a famous film scene, and more.
 Several times a day, working editors, animators, and educators give demonstrations of how these techniques are used on actual productions.

 Next, the focus shifts from technical issues to design issues, with exhibits devoted to the make-up, costumes, sets, and publicity stills that help create the image the director (or studio) is looking for.
 And if you’ve been harboring a secret yen to play Galactica just one more time, you’ll have your chance in the playable video games exhibit.
-Likely you’ll want to take in whatever blockbuster special exhibit is on; recent ones have covered the TV show Mad Men and the artistry of cartoon voiceover icon Mel Blanc.
+Likely you’ll want to take in whatever blockbuster special exhibit is on; recent ones have covered the TV show Mad Men, the phenomena of cat videos on the web, and the artistry of cartoon voiceover icon Mel Blanc.
 In 2016, the museum opened a permanent exhibition on the oeuvre of Jim Hanson.

 On the first floor is the museum’s full-sized movie theater, which offers included screenings of feature films from around the world, often followed by discussions with the artists involved, including such big names as Glenn Close, Tim Burton, David Cronenberg, and Jennifer Connelly.

 The 98,000-square-foot museum is built on the site of Astoria Studio, and this part of Queens was where many of the early American films were made.
 The overall experience is to see how far we’ve come in so brief a span of time, and just how powerful is the human imagination.